claabs/epicgames-freegames-node/Readme.md

 ### Cookie Import

-If you're experiencing issues logging with with username and password, you can import cookies for a temporary session.
+If you're experiencing issues logging in with username and password, you can import cookies for a temporary session.

 1. Setup the container per the below instructions
 1. In your web browser, log in to the Epic Games Store with "Remember me" checked.